publiccodenet/about/README.md

 <!-- SPDX-License-Identifier: CC0-1.0 -->
 <!-- SPDX-FileCopyrightText: 2018-2023 The Foundation for Public Code <info@publiccode.net> -->

+We help open source projects for public organizations to become successful, build sustainable communities around them and create a thriving public open source ecosystem.

 [Our mission](organization/mission.md) is:

 > [...] to enable public-purpose software and policy that is open and collaborative.

 The [About site](activities/documentation/index.md) is home to all of our staff information, decision-making rules and processes.
 It is our staff manual that can be developed collaboratively with the community and reused by everyone.